FCY: how did open market behave after Exchange Companies lifted the price cap

 The on-ground situation, Business Recorder found, was that dollars continued to be scarce in supply for customers approaching the exchange companies.

 Three different ECs in Karachi were visited, but all of them said there was a shortage.
 Other foreign currencies including UAE Dirhams were also not available.
-One exchange company said it had Saudi Riyal available for sale.
+One exchange company said it had Saudi Riyal available for sale, and sold it to a customer at Rs68.5.

 One currency dealer, on condition of anonymity, said exchange companies have not been allowed by the government to remove the cap.